merkouris148/system-programming/README.md

 Firstly, we discribe the libraries made for the projects.

 1. **lib_containers** In this directory are placed all the source files reguarding [cointainer](https://en.wikipedia.org/wiki/Container_(abstract_data_type)) libraries.
 The libraries make heavy use of [C++ templates](http://www.cplusplus.com/doc/oldtutorial/templates/).
-An effort has been made to provide a simple and easy to use interface and meet the STL libraires' feeling.
+An effort has been made to provide a simple and easy to use interface, that meets the STL libraires' feeling.
 The data structures implemented here are used throughout the whole project.

 2. **lib_safe_c** This directory includes only a hearder file with some usefull macros that provide extra safety to the use of tricky C functions.